 Challenge #4 – Lack of Important Data

 The amount of data being created continues to grow.
-And with all of those abundances of data you’ve captured, you could still find some gaps – whether it’s incomplete data records or miss on tracking marketing and buying activities.
+And with all of those abundances of data you’ve captured, you could still find some gaps – whether it’s incomplete data records or misses on tracking marketing and buying activities.

 If you can’t completely track all of your marketing activities, it means that you can’t truly measure the results.
 You can also say that these data gaps can lead to inaccurate data analysis.

 More often than not, this challenge appears because of the lack of process by both the marketing and sales teams.
 Thankfully, the data gap is one of the easiest challenges you can overcome.

 It’s crucial for marketing and sales teams to identify the data you can’t track using both traditional and online tools.
 Then you can research more advanced tools or technology and invest in them to help you fill in gaps.